IST356M001SP25/assignment-05-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to set up a data pipeline to download, process, and make reports from datasets.
+This revolved around using the pandas module to extract and transform data, using merge() and concat() to combine dataframes.
+I had the most problems with transform.py, especially trying to merge and create new columns.
+In particular, creating the columns for combining the survey and COL datasets caused the most issues.
+What helped was displaying the dataframes at each step with streamlit so I could see what was working.
+Besides that, the rest of the parts went smoothly, including writing the cleaning and extracting functions.